nicholasg2001/nicholasg2001/README.md

 - My name is Nick.
 I've just recently graduated from Farmingdale State College with a B.S. in Computer Science
 - 💻 Working as a Software Engineer Intern at BeeEnrolled
-- 🌱 I’m currently learning: Full stack web development with a larger focus on backend systems.
-Also have recently begun my LeetCode grind too.
+- 🌱 I’m currently learning: Full stack web development with a larger focus on backend development and distributed systems.
 - 📫 How to reach me: https://www.linkedin.com/in/nicholas-gutierrez12/ and [nickgutierrezdev@gmail.com](mailto:nickgutierrezdev@gmail.com)